 “The way you slow down & conceptualize conflict helped me understand it and myself so much better.
 I should have done therapy sooner.”

-“We should have done this years ago!
-Genevieve gave us hope and helped us return to how we were when we were dating. ”
+“I should have done this years ago!
+Genevieve gave me hope and helped me return to myself.”

 “Genevieve guided me through the darkest moments of my life.
 Her expertise and kindness helped me heal from childhood sexual trauma, rediscover my self-worth & embrace intimacy with my partner.”